gillandsiphon/gillandsiphon.github.io/content/posts/crowdsourcing-data.md

 ### Task Definition

-To start exploring how models perform on a word association problem, I've defined a simple task:
+To start exploring how models perform on a word association task, I've defined a simple task:

 !["word1"](/img/word1.png)

+#### Clue-giving

-> **Task**: Given two target words and two other words, generate a clue that relates to the two target words without implicating the two other words.
+> **Task**: Given two target words and two other words, generate a clue that relates to the two target words but does not relate to the two other words.

 ### Generating Tasks